givemepower8/Phaser3Practices/docs/COC.md

 2 Golem + 16 Hogs + 6 Wall Breakers + 11 Wizards + 4 Archers + 3 Healing Spell + Poison and 5 Hogs + 1 Poison in CC.

-Archers and wizards are for the CC troop.
+Archers and wizards are for the CC troop and clean up outside buildings.

 2 golems should keep away from each other to minimize the splash damage.
 3 wall breakers to tear down the first layer of base.